 The tuition payment and delinquent tuition policy is based on the beliefs that:

-- The primary responsibility for the payment of tuition lies with the parents. - Parents experiencing financial difficulties are responsible for communicating with the director of finance to make them aware of their communications.
+1. The primary responsibility for the payment of tuition lies with the parents.

+2. Parents experiencing financial difficulties are responsible for communicating with the director of finance to make them aware of their family's needs.